Some Fantasy For Fun

-The earth is much older than just the human years described in Holy writ, but the earth was indeed created by Jesus in the way He described.
+The earth may be much older than just the human years described in Holy writ, but the earth was indeed created by Jesus in the way He described.
 There had to be an era of dinosaurs, in the which the earth flourished while sustaining their life.
-Much later, human kind was put upon the earth, and the life of God breathed into them.
+Much later, human kind was created upon the earth, and the life of God breathed into them.

 We are grateful for records of such relevant events as the gigantic asteroid which hit the earth, causing all the fountains of the great deep to burst open, and rain back down the worldwide flood, in the which process the great continent split, and pieces drifted.
 We are grateful for all truths in all areas of study.

 We know that all things have a spiritual side to them, for all things were created first spiritually, before they were physically manifested.

 Perhaps one fun speculation to make, is from the folklore of humankind.
 We may not have these extinct creatures, but people still tell stories, and pass them down through the generations.
 Perhaps there is some probable truth in them.

 One fun guess, is how there were firebreathing dragons.
 It’s possible that a creature could produce a poisonous flammable venom, which if sparked inside the oral cavity, could produce flames.

 Another fun thought.
 The healing properties of unicorns.
 If unicorns were indeed a pure, innocent and righteous creature, whose bands stayed together and avoided humans, who, by virtue of their innocence and sacred kindness, had a healing agent coursing through their veins, which would heal the mortal wounds of mankind.
 Would this not be a reason for unwise and selfish people to try to take advantage of this holy beast, and slay them for personal use and gain?
 If so, wouldn’t this be plausible reason for them to stay away from mankind, and be dubbed, “wild.”